hulkgosmash/ExfilTracer/README.md

 ### RDP Exfiltration

-**Note RDP can be somewhat unrelaibe on the linux server.
+**Note RDP can be somewhat unreliabe on the linux server.
 If it locks up try rebooting the server and it may be required to disable audio settings on the RDP client**

 On the client open up the remote desktop client by opening the run dialog box and typing `mstsc`.